Family Security Trust

 In many cases certain kinds of Trusts (especially when combined with other forms of asset protection like insurance and retirement planning) can be extremely effective.

 Things to Keep in Mind with a Family Security Trust:

-Normally, family members such as your children, siblings, or nephews and nieces are the beneficiaries.
-You select a trusted third party – such as your best friend – to serve as a trustee.
-The trustee is a fiduciary with a duty of loyalty to the trust beneficiaries you have selected.
+- In most cases your children, siblings, nieces, and nephews are the beneficiaries and you must select a trusted third party to serve as a trustee.
+This person acts as a fiduciary with a duty of loyalty to the Trust beneficiaries you’ve selected.

-The Trust can own different types of property in a manner that is safe from outside interference.
+- The Trust can own several types of property in a manner that is safe from outside interference.

-As long as the trust is established while your legal seas are calm (and there is no dispute just over the horizon) and your gift of assets into the trust is not part of a scheme to defraud legitimate creditors, the trust can provide a safe and flexible way to secure assets.
+- If established without any legal disputes and your gift of assets is not part of a scheme to defraud legitimate creditors, the trust can provide a safe and flexible way to secure assets.

 Thanks for your interest in speaking with one of our specialists!
 We will contact you at the phone number you provided at the date and time selected.

 If you’d like to speak with an NCH Consultant immediately, please call 1-800-508-1729.
 Monday through Friday, 8:00 am to 5:00 PM PST.